ubilabs/node-formatted-stream/README.md

 #### options.csv

 Type `Object`.
 An options object which will be passed to the CSV writer.
 See [fast-csv](https://www.npmjs.com/package/fast-csv) for more information.
 Default is `{}`.

 #### options.json

 Type `Object`.
 An options object which will be passed to the JSON writer.
 See [JSONStream](https://www.npmjs.com/package/JSONStream) for more information.
 Default is `{}`.

 #### options.xlsx

 Type `Object`.
 An options object which will be passed to the XLSX writer.
 Assign a function to `options.xlsx.headerAccessor` in order to transform all header fields according to the output of the function.
 Set the XLSX worksheet by defining `options.xlsx.sheet`.
-Default: `Sheet 1`.
+If no sheet is defined, the XLSX parser will write all sheets in the document to the CSV file.
+Default: `undefined`.
 See [ExcelJS](https://www.npmjs.com/package/exceljs) for more options.
 Default is `{}`.